grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -<prefix>.tls-enabled
 [tls_enabled: <boolean> | default = false]

-# (advanced) Path to the client certificate file, which will be used for
+# (advanced) Path to the client certificate, which will be used for
 # authenticating with the server.
 Also requires the key path to be configured.
 # CLI flag: -<prefix>.tls-cert-path
 [tls_cert_path: <string> | default = ""]

-# (advanced) Path to the key file for the client certificate.
+# (advanced) Path to the key for the client certificate.
 Also requires the
 # client certificate to be configured.
 # CLI flag: -<prefix>.tls-key-path
 [tls_key_path: <string> | default = ""]

-# (advanced) Path to the CA certificates file to validate server certificate
+# (advanced) Path to the CA certificates to validate server certificate against.
-# against.
-If not set, the host's root CA certificates are used.
+# If not set, the host's root CA certificates are used.
 # CLI flag: -<prefix>.tls-ca-path
 [tls_ca_path: <string> | default = ""]